drj11/sixtyforth/README.md

 written in 64-bit Intel assembler.

 The SixtyForth language is
-inspired by the ANSI Forth standard (1994 edition), but since it does not follow the standard exactly, it should probably be more accurately described as a Forth-like language.
+inspired by traditional Forth implementations, but is also ultimately intended to implement the ANSI Forth standard (1994 edition).

+It does not yet implement the standard.

 In this implementation a cell is 64-bits wide, and signed integers are represented in 2's complement.